 1

-Professional indemnity is the most important cover type for property managers.
-Ensure your limit is sufficient for your portfolio size and the types of properties you manage.
-Commercial property owners often require $2M - $5M.
-A single negligent management claim can easily exceed $100,000.
+PI cover is the single most important policy for a property manager.
+Ensure your limit reflects the size and type of your portfolio.
+Commercial landlords routinely require $2M to $5M, and a single negligent management claim can exceed $150,000.

 2

-Property managers hold significant amounts of sensitive personal data.
-Invest in cyber security measures (secure cloud systems, two-factor authentication, staff training) and ensure you have cyber liability cover.
-The costs of responding to a data breach can be substantial even for a small firm.
+Property managers hold substantial volumes of sensitive personal data.
+Invest in security measures - encrypted storage, multi-factor authentication, staff phishing training - and ensure cyber liability cover is in place.
+The costs of responding to even a modest data breach can be significant.

 3